-A substantial proportion of potentially preventable adverse events are underpinned by failures in communication and teamwork.184-188 Given the complexity of health care, teams and clinicians may change regularly or over time, depending on the needs of the patient.^{189,190} Improvements in multidisciplinary collaboration and teamwork have been associated with outcomes such as reduced length of stay191, reduced risk of complications of medical care192 and reduced risk of surgical complications or death.193
+A substantial proportion of potentially preventable adverse events are underpinned by failures in communication and teamwork.
+Sieven the complexity of health care, teams and clinicians may change regularly or over time, depending on the needs of the patient.
+Improvements in multidisciplinary collaboration and teamwork have been associated with outcomes such as reduced length of stay.
+Teduced risk of complications of medical care. and reduced risk of surgical complications or death.